Or simply wanting to learn more about Catholicism?

 What if I think that I want to become Catholic?

-We believe that God calls individuals to live the Good News Jesus proclaimed and to become his disciples as members of the Catholic Church.
-If you want to become Catholic, you will participate in a process called the Rite of Christian Initiation of Adults (sometimes called RCIA or simply Christian initiation.)
-Adults or children who have reached the age of reason (about 7 years old) learn about the teachings of Jesus as the Catholic Church has handed them on and put these teachings into practice by living as part of the Catholic community, serving others and praying.
+We would love to help you begin the process!
+You are invited to begin a process called the Rite of Christian Initiation of Adults (sometimes called RCIA or simply Christian initiation.)
+In the RCIA, adults or children who have reached the age of reason (about 7 years old) learn about the teachings of Jesus as the Catholic Church has handed them on and put these teachings into practice by living as part of the Catholic community, serving others and praying.
 Your local parish will have more information for you on the specifics of the RCIA process.

 What does initiation into the Catholic Church entail?